OzgunEfe/Console-Finances/README.md

 # Console-Finances
 I created a Financial Analysis program with JavaScript.
-This program finds some data and prints it into the console.
+This program calculates some information and prints it into the console.

 #### The program calculates each of the following items;